OpenLinkSoftware/cwd-benchmark-data/README.md

-# Chat with your Data (cwd) Benchmark Data
+# Chat with your Data (cwd) Benchmark Data via Virtuoso

 ## Introduction

 This repository contains the data and metadata for the "Chat with your Data" benchmark.
 The aim of this project is to provide a comprehensive set of test scenarios for Language-to-query (specifically SQL and SPARQL) systems.
 It focuses on testing whether these systems are capable of accurately converting natural language questions into valid, effective queries against various data sources.

+This variant of the project has been enhanced for live deployment using a Virtuoso instance.
+Live deployment meaning: a publicly accessible instance comprising the following:

+1. SQL Relational Database.
+2. Knowledge Graph constructed using RDF Views (Virtuoso Quad Mappings to SQL Tables).
+3. Revised SQL and SPARQL Queries.

 ## Repository Structure